UMass Theater productions are cast throughout the year; check here for audition information.

 Time and place maybe subject to change; updates will be posted as they become available.

 Sign up sheets for auditions are posted on the Department of Theater Call Board outside Fine Arts Center Room 112 about a week before auditions.
-Copies of the scripts may be signed out from Room 112 for two hours at any time.
+Scripts, where available, can be accessed as read-only documents at the links provided below.
 Call (413) 545-3490 if you have further questions.

 Fall Audition Workshop

 Saturday, September 12 from 2-4 p.m. in the Curtain Theater.